yashsahugtx/skype-docs/Skype/UCMA/ucma-applications-coexistence-migration-and-upgrade-scenarios.md

 # UCMA applications: Coexistence, migration, and upgrade scenarios

-**In this article**
-UCMA 3.0 applications in a coexistence environment: Mixed Lync Server 2010 and Lync Server 2013 topology
-UCMA 2.0 applications in a coexistence environment: Mixed Office Communications Server 2007 R2 and Lync Server 2013 topology
-Direct deployment of UCMA applications against "green field" Lync Server 2013

 The coexistence environments described in this topic refer to topologies that consist of *two* Communications Server or Lync Server versions.
 The two topology mixes described here are the following.

   - in coexistence with